Sure, being a fun mom and playful parent sounds wonderful in concept.

 How can we be fun when we have a ZILLION things on our to-do list AND our kids aren’t cooperating?

-I know, this seems REALLY hard when you’re exhausted and the kids are driving you crazy.
+I know, this seems really hard when you’re exhausted and the kids are driving you crazy.
 Or worse, when your toddler is about to meltdown and your strong-willed child pushes back even harder.
-But being playful actually makes things better, especially since kids love to play.

 “In every job that must be done, there is an element of fun.
 You find the fun and—SNAP!—the job’s a game!”